U.S. Relations With Equatorial Guinea

-More information about Equatorial Guinea is available on the Equatorial Guinea Page and from other Department of State publications and other sources listed at the end of this fact sheet.
+More information about Equatorial Guinea is available on the Equatorial Guinea page and from other Department of State publications and other sources listed at the end of this fact sheet.

 U.S.-EQUATORIAL GUINEA RELATIONS

 The United States established diplomatic relations with Equatorial Guinea in 1968, following the country's independence from Spain.
 Equatorial Guinea's President has held office for more than three decades, and his party dominates the legislature.
 Three major U.S. foreign policy issues form the cornerstone of the bilateral relationship with Equatorial Guinea -- good governance and democracy; the protection of human rights; and U.S. national security, especially access to energy resources.
 The United States seeks to encourage improved human rights, the development of a working civil society, greater fiscal transparency, and increased government investment in Equatorial Guinea's people in areas such as health and education.
+The United States is helping Equatorial Guinea to enact an Action Plan to combat trafficking in persons.

 U.S. Assistance to Equatorial Guinea